RockitBootcamp/Student-Resources/PHP/Laravel/Models/README.md

 $bobs = User::all(['first_name' => 'bob']);
 ```

-This would give you a collection which only holds models if the models have a first name of "bob".
-You can pass an array into the `all()` method whereby the keys are fields and the values are the database values.
+This collection (now called "bobs") will only hold models that have a `first_name` of "bob".
+So as you can see, you can pass an array into the `all()` method whereby the keys are fields and the values are the database values.
 This actually produces a similar SQL statement to:

 ```sql
 SELECT * FROM `user` WHERE `first_name` = 'bob';